 You know that translation is good when it feels right for the recipients.
 They don't notice that the text was written in another language.
 It must feel like their own text.

 For centuries, translations have served one purpose - communication between people.
 The option to contact with other parts of the world, to communicate with different cultures, opens many possibilities.
 Thanks to languages and translation, we can spread our products and ideas all over the world.
 We can get to know other cultures and communicate using translated texts and messages.

-We translate also because we are curious to other cultures.
-Thanks to translation we can read books written in different languages and share texts we created with other people.
+We also translate because we are curious to other cultures.
+Thanks to translation, we can read books written in different languages and share texts we created with other people.
 We can get to know recipes, share art and ideas.
-Above all, we want to be heard and understood by others, so that the language is not a barrier anymore.
+Above all, we want to be heard and understood by others so that the language is not a barrier anymore.

 Because of that, translation touches all topics that people deal with - from regulations, instructions and everyday language to literature, scientific press, legal texts or IT systems and web or mobile applications.
 We make the products of our work or imagination accessible and understandable all over the world.